 The Carnegie Carnival season culminates on parade day with a full slate of family friendly events all along Downtown Decatur’s parade route.
-A half marathon, children’s art activities, canine parade, Prince and Princess parade, MardiGrass, and of course, the main event… the Carnegie Carnival Parade complete with Crewes, throws, music, and more!
+A half marathon, children’s art activities, Children’s Parade, Canine parade, MardiGrass, and of course, the main event… the Carnegie Carnival Parade complete with Crewes, throws, music, and more!
 Speaking of throws, we’ve even created a bead recycling program to help with clean up!

 Downtown Decatur, Alabama